-- A. The Board of Directors of the Company based on recommendation made by Nomination and Remuneration Committee in its meeting held on 31st March 2022 has approved following: - 1.
-Appointment of Mrs. Shalini Pritamdasani as an Additional Director (non-executive) of the Company w.e.f.
-31st March 2022 - 2.
-Accepted resignation of Mrs. Neyhaa Chhabra as Non-executive Director of the Company w.e.f. close of business hours on 31st March 2022. - B. Pursuant to the Articles of Association of the Company, at every Annual General Meeting, one-third of the directors, whose office is subject to retirement, are liable to retire. - Mrs. Shalini Pritamdasani being the longest in office shall retire by rotation at the ensuing Annual General Meeting, and being eligible has offered herself for re-appointment.
+- A. During the year under review there is no change in the Board of Directors of the company. - B. Pursuant to the Articles of Association of the Company, at every Annual General Meeting, one-third of the directors, whose office is subject to retirement, are liable to retire. - Ms. Shalini Pritamdasani being the longest in office shall retire by rotation at the ensuing Annual General Meeting, and being eligible has offered herself for re-appointment.